Learning Equilibria of Games via Payoff Queries: Congestion games

-\begin{proof} It can be verified that the algorithm assigns a cost to $f^{a+1}_e(1)$ for every edge $e = (v, u)$ with $u \preceq k$.
+\begin{lemma} Let $k \ne d$ be a vertex, and let $f^a$ be a partial equivalent cost function such that $f^a_e(1)$ is defined for all edges $e = (v, u)$ with $u \prec k$.
+When given these inputs, Algorithm~\ref{alg:k} computes a partial equivalent cost function $f^{a+1}$ such that $f^{a+1}_e(1)$ is defined for all edges $e = (v, u)$ with $u \preceq k$. \end{lemma} \begin{proof} It can be verified that the algorithm assigns a cost to $f^{a+1}_e(1)$ for every edge $e = (v, u)$ with $u \preceq k$.
 To complete the proof of the lemma, we must show that~$f^{a+1}$ is a partial equivalent cost function.
 Since~$f^{a}$ is a partial equivalent cost function, there must exist a total extension of~$f^{a}$ that is equivalent to~$f$.
-Let~$f'$ denote this extension.
-We will use~$f'$ to construct~$f''$, which is a total extension of~$f^{a+1}$ that is equivalent to~$f$.
+Let~$f'$ denote such an extension.
+We use~$f'$ to construct~$f''$, which is a total extension of~$f^{a+1}$ that is equivalent to~$f$.

 Let $e = (v, k)$ be an incoming edge at $k$.
 We begin by deriving a formula for $t(ep)$, which is computed on line~\ref{l:tep}.
 Note that, since $f'$ is equivalent to $f$, we have $c_{\s}(p'ep) = \sum_{e' \in p' e p} f'_{e'}(1)$.
 Note also that $f'_{e'}(1) = f^{a}_{e'}(1)$ for every edge $e' \in p'$.
 Therefore, we have the following: